cpwood/Pico-Stub/micropy.md

 * `VSCode Settings for Autocompletion/Intellisense`
 * `Pylint MicroPython Settings`

-Optionally, if your project will end up in a Git repository, add `Git Ingore Template` too.
+Optionally, if your project will end up in a Git repository, add `Git Ignore Template` too.